broadinstitute/sam/src/main/resources/termsOfService.md

 granted access that you should not have, you must immediately notify the Broad Operations Center at infosec@broadinstitute.org.

-## Restricted Use of TCGA Controlled-Access Data
+## Restricted Use of Federal Controlled-Access Data

-To access TCGA controlled access data, you must first request to link your Terra account to the eRA Commons or NIH identity under which you are granted dbGaP authorized access.
-If you have dbGaP authorized access, Terra permits read access to the TCGA controlled-access data files.
+To access federal controlled access data, you must first request to link your Terra account to the eRA Commons or NIH identity under which you are granted dbGaP authorized access.
+If you have dbGaP authorized access, Terra permits read access to those the federal controlled-access data files.

-If the NIH or eRA commons identity authentication fails or the authenticated identity no longer appears in the NIH-provided whitelist, you can no longer access TCGA controlled access data files.
-It is your responsibility to delete any TCGA controlled-access data in your personal workspaces if you lose dbGaP authorized access.
-You must also refrain from distributing TCGA controlled access data to users unless they have dbGaP authorized access.
+If the NIH or eRA commons identity authentication fails or the authenticated identity no longer appears in the NIH-provided whitelist, you can no longer access federal controlled access data files.
+It is your responsibility to delete any federal controlled-access data in your personal workspaces if you lose dbGaP authorized access.
+You must also refrain from distributing federal controlled access data to users unless they have dbGaP authorized access.

 ## Termination of Use